In this article

 - You can let users interact with each other using chat, as well add other options to keep them posted with the latest news related to the live stream.
 To learn more about different interactivity options, see: How to Enable and View Interactivity Options in a Live Session.

-You can also view analytics of the live session which explains:
+You can also view the analytics of the live session which explains:

 Troubleshoot Live Session